Code Enforcement Services

 Extension to Comply

-If you need more time to comply with a violation, you may apply for a Code Enforcement Compliance Extension Request.
+If you need more time to fix a violation, you may apply for a Code Enforcement Compliance Extension Request.

 Appeals